ethersphere/gateway-proxy/README.md

 In all 3 modes, the proxy can be configured to require authentication secret to forward the requests.
 Use the `AUTH_SECRET` environment variable to enable it.

+### Bzz.link support

+Gateway proxy has support for Bzz.link which allows translating [Swarm CIDs](https://github.com/ethersphere/swarm-cid-js) and ENS names placed under subdomains into `/bzz` call.
+This allows to have better security model for your web applications.

 ### Examples